tc39/proposal-smart-pipelines/additional-feature-ba.md

 # Additional Feature BA
 ECMAScript No-Stage Proposal.
 Living Document.
 J. S. Choi, 2018-12.

+This document is not yet intended to be officially proposed to TC39 yet; it merely shows a possible extension of the [Core Proposal][] in the event that the Core Proposal is accepted.

-An feature – **bare awaited calls** – makes async function calls terser.
+An additional feature – **bare awaited calls** – would make async function calls terser.
 It adds another mode to bare style: if a bare-style pipeline step is preceded by a `await`, then instead of a mere function call, it is an awaited function call.
 `value |> await object.asyncFunction` is equivalent to `await object.asyncFunction(value)`.
-This is backwards compatible with the [Core Proposal][] as well as all other [additional features][].
+This would be backwards compatible with the [Core Proposal][] as well as all other [additional features][].

 [Additional Feature BA is **formally specified in in the draft